+35725368683

 Who can own a yacht to register in Cyprus?

-Citizens of Cyprus or a company established in Cyprus; or,
+• Citizens of Cyprus or a company established in Cyprus; or,

 Ownership requirements:

-• Total amount of shares owned by an EU Member State or an EEA Member State company or companies which have appointed an authorized representative in Cyprus or have entrusted the management of the ship to a Cyprus shipping company; or
+• Total amount of shares owned by an EU Member State or an EEA Member State company or companies which have appointed an authorised representative in Cyprus or have entrusted the management of the ship to a Cyprus shipping company; or

-• Total amount of shares owned by a company or companies established outside the EU/ EEA but are owned by Cypriot/EU/EEA citizens and which have appointed an authorized representative in Cyprus or have entrusted the management of the ship to a Cyprus shipping company.
+• Total amount of shares owned by a company or companies established outside the EU/ EEA but are owned by Cypriot/EU/EEA citizens and which have appointed an authorised representative in Cyprus or have entrusted the management of the ship to a Cyprus shipping company.

 • a Cypriot citizen;

 Pay fees and taxes (registration costs).
+The fee for small vessels is €34.17.

-Submit documentation for approval.
+Our lawyer will submit documentation for approval.

 Grounds for rejection